muranava/starter/_posts/2014-12-22-fedwiki-is-happening.md

 ## what is fedwiki?

-an event, a spectacle, a hippie commune, radical blog theatre? federated thought vectors scaling up rattling the forks making the markdown
+<p>an event, a spectacle, a hippie commune, radical blog theatre?
+<p>federated thought vectors scaling up
+<p>rattling the forks making the markdown